Michael-A-Kuykendall/muxide/docs/contract.md

 ### Types

 * `VideoCodec`: Enumeration of supported video codecs.
-In v0.1.0 this enum has a single variant:
-  * `H264` — Represents the H.264/AVC video codec.
+  * `H264` — H.264/AVC video codec.
 Bitstreams must be in Annex B format.
-B‑frames are not supported; frames must be supplied in presentation order.
+  * `H265` — H.265/HEVC video codec.
+Bitstreams must be in Annex B format.
+  * `Av1` — AV1 video codec.
+Bitstreams must be supplied as an OBU stream.

 * `AudioCodec`: Enumeration of supported audio codecs.
-In v0.1.0 this enum has two variants:
-  * `Aac` — Represents the AAC audio codec, encoded in ADTS frames.
-Only AAC Low Complexity (LC) profiles are expected to play back correctly.
+  * `Aac` — AAC audio codec, encoded as ADTS frames.
+Only AAC LC is expected to play back correctly.
+  * `Opus` — Opus audio codec, supplied as raw Opus packets.
+(In MP4, Opus is always signaled at 48 kHz.)
   * `None` — Indicates that no audio track will be created.
-Use this when only video is being muxed.

 * `MuxerBuilder<Writer>` — Type parameterised by an output writer.
 Provides methods to configure the container and tracks and to build a `Muxer`.
 The builder consumes itself on `build`.